ajamesl/ajamesl/README.md

 I'm a Machine Learning Engineer with a PhD in physics from the University of Oxford, possessing a strong foundation in data, deep learning, and model development:

-+ Skilled at rapidly adapting to new domains
++ Skilled at rapidly adapting to new domains.

-+ Excel in interdisciplinary environments
++ Excel in interdisciplinary environments.

-+ Driven by curiosity
++ Driven by curiosity.

 + Passionate about applying scientific rigour and analytical thinking to solve real-world business challenges.